Healthcare in China: Hospitals refusing patients on regular national medicare

-Erosion of health insurance funds, excessive medical treatment
+Erosion of health insurance funds and excessive medical treatment

 In 2016, a study reported that a large number of doctors and patients conspired to erode medical insurance funds in China.
-Several media have disclosed that the means of eroding the medical insurance fund include farmers being “hospitalized”, treating patients without illness, falsely increasing the number of days a patient is hospitalized, fake medication, fake surgery, excessive examinations, serious treatment of minor illnesses, repeated charges, and failure to provide Charges for services (empty charges), listing surgical treatment expenses that are not within the scope of reimbursement as reimbursement, retail pharmacies swiping medical insurance cards to sell daily necessities.
-However, without the use of medical insurance funds, some medical institutions will be unsustainable, and may not be able to pay wages or repay loans.
-Affected by all parties, the regulatory authorities often cast their doubts on the rat.
-In the whole year of 2019, China's medical insurance departments at all levels inspected a total of 815,000 designated medical institutions, and investigated and dealt with 264,000 medical institutions that violated laws and regulations; a total of 33,100 people who participated in violations of laws and regulations were dealt with, and a total of 11.556 billion yuan was recovered.
-At the same time, over-diagnosis, over-examination, and over-medication in the medical industry have become common phenomena due to the loss of profitability of hospitals and the supply of medicines, which wastes medical resources.
+Several media outlets have disclosed that the ways of eroding the medical insurance fund included farmers being "hospitalized" for non-medical reasons, treating patients without illness, falsely reporting the number of days a patient is hospitalized, fake medication prescription, fake surgery, excessive unnecessary examinations, serious treatment of minor illnesses, repeated charges, creating empty charges, listing surgical treatment expenses that are not within the scope of reimbursement, and retail pharmacies accepting medical insurance cards for daily necessities.
+However, without the excessive use of medical insurance funds, some medical institutions will be unsustainable, and may not be able to pay wages or repay loans.
+In the year of 2019, China's medical insurance departments at all levels inspected a total of 815,000 designated medical institutions, and investigated and dealt with 264,000 medical institutions that violated laws and regulations; a total of 33,100 people who participated in violations of laws and regulations were dealt with, and a total of 11.556 billion yuan was recovered.
+At the same time, over-diagnosis, over-examination, and overmedication in the medical industry have become common phenomena due to the loss of profitability of hospitals and the supply of medicines, which wasted medical resources.

-In response to these problems, various localities have begun to coordinate and supervise medical insurance funds; explore the introduction of medical insurance intelligent monitoring systems to intelligently review medical insurance funds; centrally purchase pharmaceutical consumables to save money and increase the proportion of medical labor technology value in fund settlement.
+In response to these problems, various local government agencies have begun to coordinate and supervise medical insurance funds.
+They introduced the medical insurance monitoring systems to intelligently review medical insurance funds; they also mandated central purchase of pharmaceutical consumables to save money and increase the proportion of medical labor technology value in fund settlement.